Nobel prize for solving puzzle of ghostly neutrino particles

 Unlike scientists who work on high-energy particle physics in massive particle accelerators that produce trillions of events, neutrino scientists search for elusive particles with detectors deep in the ground, away from interference from cosmic and other radiation.

-The 8 million Swedish crown ($962,000) physics prize is the second of this year's Nobels.
+The 8 million Swedish crown (633,781 pounds) physics prize is the second of this year's Nobels.
 Previous winners of the physics prize have included Albert Einstein, Niels Bohr and Marie Curie.

-The prizes were first awarded in 1901 to honor achievements in science, literature and peace in accordance with the will of dynamite inventor and business tycoon Alfred Nobel.

 The prize for medicine was awarded on Monday to three scientists for their work in developing drugs to fight parasitic diseases including malaria and elephantiasis.